ismaelcoulibaly/ismaelcoulibaly/README.md

 Here are some ideas to get you started:

 -->

- I’m currently working on Swift, Kotlin and React🛠
+- 🌱 I’m currently working on Swift, Kotlin and React🛠
-- 🌱 I’m currently learning ...
 - 🔎 curious
 - 💫 focused
 - 🛠 Software developer 🌍 | i make a lot of things (websites, apps, software stuff)